 Still, we cannot dismiss the possibility that the toothbrush may be employed here in its popular Slovakian metaphorical sense.
-In a comment suggestive of Molvania, Roberts (From Good King Wenceslas to the Good Soldier Švejk: A Dictionary of Czech Popular Culture) notes:
+In a comment suggestive of Molvania, Andrew Lawrence Roberts (From Good King Wenceslas to the Good Soldier Švejk: a dictionary of Czech popular culture) notes:

 Slovácko is best-known for its traditional culture: distinctive national costumes are still occasionally worn, folk traditions like The Ride of the Kings [a major theme of Kundera’s The joke—SJ] still celebrated yearly.
 The largely rural residents of Slovácko are known as well for their love of slivovice, which they refer to as their morning toothbrush.

 So have I been barking up the wrong tree?
 In this case, one wonders further: just what kind of liqueur was Saint-Saëns’ so-called “toothbrush”?
 In our headline, perhaps we may now interpret the verb shuashua “fooling around with” as referring to a tasting session—given Švejk’s Bacchic propensities, surely an epic event, at which Flann O’Brien would have been more than welcome.